Dog Days (2018 film): Plot

-Los Angeles is the main and heart-warming backdrop where life and fate interconnect five different stories as well as their characters with their respective canines:
+Los Angeles is the main and backdrop where life and fate interconnect five different stories as well as their characters with their respective canines:

 Elizabeth is a famous newscaster of a morning TV show; after a disastrous interview with former football player Jimmy, Elizabeth's boss decides to contract him as co-host due to the interview's high ratings.

-In another part of the city, coffee shop barista Tara passes her days talking with her shallow, dog-walker friend Daisy.
+In another part of town, coffee shop barista Tara passes her days talking with her shallow, dog-walker friend Daisy.
 Tara, who is crazy about the friendly but full of himself vet Dr. Mike, one day meets Garrett, the eccentric and shy owner of an animal care center who is unable to tell Tara how he feels about her.

 Grace and Kurt are a married couple struggling to properly prepare for the arrival of their adoptive daughter, Amelia.
 When she moves in, she does not seem happy with her new home or her new parents.

 Dax is a teen in the body of an adult and leader of the aspiring rock band Frunk.
 After a visit to his pregnant sister Ruth and her husband Greg, he is forced to take care of Ruth's dog, despite his building not allowing dogs.

 Finally Walter, an aging, lonely widower, loses his dog when it escapes and runs off.
 His regular pizza delivery driver Tyler unexpectedly offers to help find her.

 As time moves on, things become more complicated: Elizabeth and Jimmy start to feel attracted to each other, making their work more difficult.
 After they have been dating for some time, she finds out (from her makeup artist) that Jimmy has been offered a position hosting a show on another channel.

 Tara accepts a volunteer job working at Garrett’s animal care center, at the same time she starts to date Dr. Mike.
-Meanwhile, Garrett learns that the owner of the building has sold it, so he will lose the center.
+Meanwhile, Garrett learns that the owner of the building has sold it, so he has to relocate the center.

 Amelia finds Walter's dog, which makes her happy, but Grace and Kurt fear that one day she will lose her new friend when the owner appears; Dax is caring for Ruth's dog, although eventually it starts to put order in his life, even as it creates trouble to hide it from his neighbors.
 Walter begins helping Tyler with his studies in exchange for help finding his dog.
 Jimmy has to put his dog Brandy down after she suffers a stroke.
 After hearing the news Elizabeth realizes she loves Jimmy and wants to be with him.

 Tara works to help Garrett save his animal shelter by organizing a fund-raiser with live music, which culminates in all the main characters' fates intertwining in unexpected ways.
 Walter, seeing how attached Amelia is to his dog, lets her keep it as long as they visit regularly.
 He also opens his home to the shelter, simultaneously curing him of his loneliness.